Can Dogs Have Cranberries?

 Additionally, never feed your dog trail mix.
 Many trail mixes include raisins and chocolate, which are harmful ingredients for your pooch.
 Likewise, don’t feed your pup cranberry sauce no matter how much they beg.
 Cranberry sauce is loaded with added sugar.

 You can also choose to feed your pooch a healthy diet with venison, sweet potatoes, cranberries, fish oil, and other good ingredients.
-Healthy whole foods are great for pet health and wellness.
+Healthy whole foods are great for supporting pet health and wellness.

 Yet, you may still have questions about feeding your dog raw cranberries.